Author: sean

 You’re welcome.

-Check Out Our Upcoming Signature Event
+Check Out Our Upcoming 2026 Event

 Trump Turnberry Highlights Scotland Golf Getaway

-This is part two of Leigh’s journey to Scotland and experience at Golf Inspired’s 2024 Ayrshire Links Invitational Presented by SQAIRZ – Click here to read part one
+This is part two of Leigh’s journey to Scotland and experience at Golf Inspired’s 2024 Ayrshire Links Invitational Presented by SQAIRZ –

 Trump Turnberry Is a World of Its Own

-On Sunday morning, we said goodbye to St. Andrews after our short but memorable respite when the dependable GCT driver returned us to EDI, where we easily met Sean Winton, his team, and the other invitees who were joining us in “the celebration of the game.”
+On Sunday morning, we said goodbye to after our short but memorable respite when the dependable GCT driver returned us to EDI, where we easily met Sean Winton, his team, and the other invitees who were joining us in “the celebration of the game.”

 Sean, who knew the shortcomings of reclaiming missing luggage, accompanied me to Swissport baggage and ran interference for me.
 The golf bag had been found but could not be recovered until Monday.
 Therefore, Sean made sure it would be delivered to Trump Turnberry ASAP.
 Until then, Sean assured me the rental clubs at the resort would be fine—he was right—and that Aer Lingus would reimburse me if I carefully filled out their website Missing Baggage form—he was right again.